These regal names have been used by the British monarchy and royal families from around the world for over 1000 years...

 The sister of Queen Elizabeth II was Princess Margaret.

-A lovely name, that's said to mean "pearl".
+A lovely name, it's said to mean "pearl".

 Matilda